posit-dev/with-connect/README.md

 - `--version`: Specify the Connect version (default: release).
 Use "latest" or "release" for the most recent version, or specify a version like "2024.08.0", or a known docker tag.
 - `--license`: Path to license file (default: ./rstudio-connect.lic).
 This file must exist and be a valid Connect license.
 - `--config`: Path to optional rstudio-connect.gcfg configuration file
+- `--port`: Port to map the Connect container to (default: 3939).
+Allows running multiple Connect instances simultaneously.

 Example: